The ultimate compounding interest for Australians.

 Risk and return

 What sort of investment risk should you have your super in?
-For us gen X and Ys aged from 18 to 50 year olds, we have between 10 and 42 years our super must be invested, unable to be touched.
-This is between a long time and a hell of a long time in investment terms.
+Anyone aged from 18 to 50 has between 10 and 42 years their super must be invested, unable to be touched.
+In investment terms, this is between a long time and a hell of a long time.
 We know that growth assets of property and shares are best kept for seven years or more.
 Therefore if you have more than seven years until you retire, you should give very serious consideration to putting your super into funds invested in property and shares and leaving it there over the long term.
 Put simply, younger people can afford to be more aggressive with their super investments.

 Because super funds are basically the same as managed funds, the investment options for superannuation are very similar to those for managed funds.
 If you keep your super in low risk/low return funds over 10+ years you will be potentially missing out on hundreds of thousands of dollars.

 Take a look at this graph on the right.
-It’s only an example, but a pretty shocking one at that.
+It’s only an example, but a pretty stark one.
 A 5% return is what you could expect from cash and fixed interest assets (a managed fund might call it capital stable or capital guaranteed).
 Balanced funds will return around 7%, and growth funds are the ones likely to give returns closest to the 10% line over that 40 year period.